Ketogenic Therapy Pilot Study Results

 Results

-On validated measures of five symptoms common in pediatric bipolar 100% of subjects who met the completion criteria showed meaningful improvement.
+On validated measures of five symptoms common in pediatric bipolar, 100% of subjects who followed the protocol showed meaningful improvement.
 I’m going to say that again so that we all appreciate how remarkable this is.
 100% of the subjects who followed the protocol saw improvement.

 The two main symptom categories in bipolar are of course, depression and mania.
-And as rated on the Beck Depression Inventory and the Young Mania Rating Scale, both sets of symptoms dropped an average of 76% averages in aggression dropped by 58%.
-Sleep disruptions decreased by an average 51% and obsessive compulsive scores decreased by 42%.
-Importantly, all five measures showed statistical, what we call statistical significance with the Beck and obsessive compulsive scales, both having p values less than 0.05, meaning that there is less than a 5% chance that these results happened by chance.
-The overt aggression scale, Pittsburgh Sleep Quality Index, and Young Mania Rating Scale had p values less than 0.01, meaning that there is a less than 1% chance the results were a fluke, suggesting strong evidence that the observed effect is real.
+And as rated on the Beck Depression Inventory and the Young Mania Rating Scale, both sets of symptoms dropped an average of 76% and average aggression scores dropped by 58%.
+Sleep disruptions decreased by an average of 51% and obsessive compulsive scores decreased by 42%.
+Importantly, all five measures showed what we call statistical significance with the Beck and obsessive compulsive scales, both having p values less than 0.05, meaning that there is less than a 5% chance that these results happened by chance.
+The overt aggression scale, Pittsburgh Sleep Quality Index, and Young Mania Rating Scale had p values less than 0.01, meaning that there is a less than 1% chance the results were a fluke.
+This suggests strong evidence that the observed effect is real.
 This is incredibly compelling evidence for researchers for families.

 Preliminary qualitative data showed us that ketogenic therapy is, in fact, feasible for families to follow when they are given the right amount of support.
 Part of what made ketogenic therapy sustainable through our specific study was the community aspect that was so heavily woven into the process.